Zyuuu-G/Optics/README.md

-# Optics
+# Optics Code & Atomic Physics
-for school work
+for school work use
+ACU Optics and Atomic Physics